 The music from said hack can stoop even lower than this.
 One of the songs (which is supposed to be the peaceful Cascade Capers theme from Donkey Kong Country 3: Dixie Kong's Double Trouble!) did not utilize the correct samples, making the music pure ear rape, and even managed to change the pitch of the sound effects into the level.

-The music in Mario Teaches Typing can get much worse.
-The link above is what you get if you had a compatible sound card.
-If your sound card wasn't compatible with the game, however, then it would play the music and sound effects through the PC Speaker, creating sounds that ScrewAttack.com likened to "a retarded R2-D2."
+It's possible to make the music from the PC version of those games to sound even worse.
+The result above is what you hear if your sound card is compatible with the game.
+If your sound card wasn't compatible with the game, it would then play the music and sound effects through the PC Speaker, creating sounds that ScrewAttack.com likened to "a retarded R2-D2."

 R-Type III for the GBA is pure Porting Disaster on all fronts, and that includes the BGM.
 Most SNES games that were ported to the GBA tend to have botched music because of the different sound chips between the two systems, but in this situation the developers lost the original source code and they redid it from scratch.
 Shockingly, how they butchered the recreated music (with the GBA soundchip in mind) has to be heard to be believed.
 Here's the original Force Select music, and here's the GBA version.
 It gets worse if you compare the theme for the first stage: SNES and GBA.
 Hell, compare it to the C64 version from R-Type, which was made in 1988.